Skip to main content

 Educators as Practitioners

-Focuses on developing educators who are able to take an active role in promoting the learning of all students.
-In our programs, you will learn about educational settings and the diverse learner while engaging in multiple, authentic experiences in schools that challenge you to apply your growing knowledge and skill.
+We focus on developing educators who are able to take an active role in promoting the learning of all students.
+CEHD programs are designed to promote diverse learning while engaging in multiple, authentic experiences in real schools that challenge students to apply their growing knowledge and skill.

 Educators as Advocates

-Is directed at the development of educators who will advocate with and for students.
-We expect our graduates to be committed to meeting the educational needs of all of their students in a caring, non- discriminatory and equitable manner.
-Additionally, we help our educators recognize the existing inequities in schools and society and adopt a proactive stance that will challenge such inequities and improve the educational opportunities.
+CEHD develops educators who will advocate with and for students.
+We expect our graduates to be committed to meeting the educational needs of all of their students in a caring, non-discriminatory and equitable manner.
+Additionally, we help our educators recognize existing inequities in schools and society in order to adopt a proactive stance that will challenge such inequities and improve educational opportunities for all.

 Measuring Educator Preparation Program (EPP) Success

-Students are immersed in active learning environments and cutting-edge technology integrated across our programs.
-They also enjoy our state-of-the art LEED Silver Certified Education Building.
-We also focus on initiatives like STEM, so students collaborate within and across professional and the scientific disciplines.
+Students are immersed in active learning environments and benefit from cutting-edge technology integrated across our programs.
+We also focus on STEM initiatives that allow students to collaborate within and across professional and scientific disciplines.

 CEHD Vision